Hanuman vs Mahiravana

-Hanuman vs Mahiravana is a 2018 Indian epic adventure 2D and 3D stereoscopic animated film, made by Gamaya Inc, produced by Green Gold Animation Pvt Ltd and distributed by Yash Raj Films.
+Hanuman vs Mahiravana is a 2018 Indian Hindi-language epic adventure 2D and 3D stereoscopic animated film, made by Gamaya Inc, produced by Green Gold Animation Pvt Ltd and distributed by Yash Raj Films.
 Written by Narayanan Vaidyanathan and directed by Dr. Ezhil Vendan.
 It is the story of Hanuman and his attempts to free Rama and Lakshmana from the clutches of evil wizard Mahiravana.
 It focuses on the tale of Hanuman and his biggest battle with Ravana’s youngest step-brother, the king of Patala Mahiravana.

-The movie Hanuman vs Mahiravana was released across India in Hindi and Tamil on July 6, 2018.
-The film was distributed by Yash Raj Films and released in two languages; Hindi and Tamil.
+The movie Hanuman vs Mahiravana was released across India on July 6, 2018.
+The film was distributed by Yash Raj Films and released in four languages including dubs in English, Tamil and Telugu.

 Plot

 It focuses on the tale of Hanuman and his biggest battle with Ravana’s youngest step-brother, the king of Pataala Mahiravana.